-02. What is the current state of agri-finance and digital in Kenya?
+What is the current state of access to Agri-Finance in Kenya

 Compared to other parts of East Africa, Kenya has a well-developed financial market.
 Many services are widely available, ranging from credit and loans, savings and payments from commercial banks and micro- finance institutes (MFIs), savings and credit cooperative societies (SACCOs), and mobile-based transfer services, like M-PESA.
-The number of Kenyan’s using these services has almost tripled over the past decade.
+The number of Kenyans using these services has almost tripled over the past decade.
 Fintech has been a major driver of this development, having made it possible to link bank accounts to mobile money.
-M-PESA users can even open an M-Shwari bank account without having to visit a bank or fill out forms.
+However, this boom in financial services provision is slow paced in the agriculture sector, at least based on current savings and lending patterns.

 What agribusiness and regenerative agriculture need are systems leaders capable of identifying financing opportunities in the public and private sectors, and linking the two.
 You would do well to build relationships with financial institutes and to change opinions about agri-finance.
-By investigating new products and the role of digital in shifting the balance from risk to reward, you may emerge as one of the architects of Kenya’s agri-finance future.
+By investigating new digital products that are accessible, inexpensive for MSMEs and shifting the balance from risk to reward, you may emerge as one of the architects of Kenya’s agri-finance future.
 Given the emphasis of your peers in the Kenyan cohort on inclusive aquaculture and micro and small enterprise in horticulture, there is huge scope to synergise your efforts.
 You will be joining a group of changemakers that graduated in the 2021 African Food Fellowship cohort.
 These fellows are active in the Kenyan Agri finance space and they are committed to develop inclusive solutions for MSMEs.
 Here are some of their reflections on their Fellowship journey: